 Explore this 700,000 year old lava cave in the middle of Coconino National Forest!
 Created when a volcano erupted in the area, the remaining tunnel runs for 3/4ths of a mile and is open year-round.
 That’s right, you can go right in and explore it yourself!
 Find the Lava River Cave off of West Fort Valley Road.

+Make sure you carefully plan and prepare for your hiking or backpacking trip on the San Francisco Peaks before you take off for your adventure.
 Pack water, snacks, sunscreen, appropriate shoes, and layers (including a rain jacket!) for a day on the trail.